I refused his first plea for a mooch around the station at Castelnaudary (see previous posts) as it was further and we'd only just been there.

 So, for anyone looking at this blog who is under the happy impression that the South of France is all espadrilles, lavender and dawn to dusk sunshine, here is the reality . . .
 February in the middle of a windy plain somewhere between Toulouse and Carcassonne.

-The old fire station of Bram: (Centre de secours = centre of HELP) not sure where the old one is, or if they have one?
+The old fire station of Bram (Centre de secours = centre of HELP) not sure where the new one is, or if they have one?

 Thinking someone was attacking a Citroen DS with a broom, I was about to go and ask if we could have it (car, not the broom) but then realised it was just a way of holding the bonnet up.

 A rather moving, and uncared for, monument near the train station, stating that it was here that 159 Jews (of which, 21 were children) who were resident in the Aude department, were taken in a raid, by order of the Vichy government and delivered to the Nazis.
 They were sent from Bram station towards the extermination camp at Auschwitz.

 While I was standing in probably a rather stupid place, a memory slipped into my mind of my first encounter with PERSPECTIVE.
 Drawing that is, not an angle on life - that came a bit later.